Jennifer Kent: Future projects

 When asked whether she would be doing a sequel to The Babadook, Kent said that she "will never allow any sequel to be made, because it's not that kind of film."

 One of her scripts, Grace, won the Prix Du Scenario for unproduced scripts at the Cinéma des Antipodes festival at Saint Tropez, which presents films from Australia and New Zealand, but Kent said in October 2014, "The story of Grace was very much what I ended up making with The Babadook."
-She told The Guardian in May 2014 that HBO was courting her for a TV series.
+She told The Guardian in May 2014 that HBO was courting her for a television series.

 In June 2015, it was reported that the nonfiction book Alice + Freda Forever was being adapted into a film that Kent would write and direct.
 The book tells the real-life story of Alice Mitchell and her lover Freda Ward whom she killed in 1892.
-The film's producer is Sarah Schechter.
+The film will be produced by Sarah Schechter.

-Currently she is scheduled to direct the live-action adaptation of Clive Barker's novel The Thief of Always.
+In 2026, sales began at the Cannes Film Festival for an adaptation of The Girl Who Was Plugged In, which Kent will write and direct.
+The film is set to start shooting in mid-November in Australia, with Sophie Thatcher attached to play dual roles.